Membership Models

 2. Metered Memberships (Play Pass Models)

 Members receive a fixed monthly allotment of free Open Play sessions (e.g., 10 open play passes).
 Provides clear value while giving the club predictable usage limits and control over when sessions occur.
 The Club can fill off-peak capacity while maintaining flexibility for non-members.
+The more hours of Open Plays offered, the greater the potential number of Members available.

 Capacity Formula: